HCL-TECH-SOFTWARE/connections-doc/src_v8/user/bookmarks/importingbookmarks.md

-# Importing bookmarks from a web browser
+# Importing bookmarks from a web browser {#importbrowserbookmarks .task}

 Import bookmarks that you saved in your web browser from the **My Bookmarks** page with the import tool.